 Starting off our list is this chewy, nougat, British Candy.
 A favorite of many and has been for quite some time.
 It features creamy pink and white nougat with tiny pieces of peanut for great texture in our opinion.

 9. Dolly Mix

-This mix includes soft candy, sugar coated jellies, and fondant pieces in assorted flavours.
+This mix includes soft candy, sugar-coated jellies, and fondant pieces in assorted flavors.
 The name is believed to have originated from the British Raj in India.
 The word dahl (pronounced doll) refers to mixed beans in India and is speculated to have been the reason behind the mixed British candies name.

 Typically with these candies you either hate them or you love them.
-Over here at Candy Funhouse we love them!
-These soft liquorice cakes are perfect for any liquorice lover in your life!
+Over here at Candy Funhouse, we love them!
+These soft licorice cakes are perfect for any licorice lover in your life!

-First introduced in Britain in 1899, these liquorice allsorts continue to be popular in UK and are gaining popularity all over the world!
-Some of the main ingredients are liquorice, sugar, coconut, and aniseed jelly.
+First introduced in Britain in 1899, these licorice allsorts continue to be popular in the UK and are gaining popularity all over the world!
+Some of the main ingredients are licorice, sugar, coconut, and aniseed jelly.

-A favourite of many since 1967!
-Jelly Tots are a small, soft, chewy treat that is sugar coated with a jelly texture and a deliciously juicy, fruity flavour!
-They contain no artificial colours or flavours, which make them taste great!
+A favorite of many since 1967!
+Jelly Tots are a small, soft, chewy treat that is sugar-coated with a jelly texture and a deliciously juicy, fruity flavor!
+They contain no artificial colors or flavors, which make them taste great!

 This special recipe is coveted and originates from Scotland, with the recipe dating back to the 18th century!
 This candy bar is a crumbly and slightly grainy fudge we all know and love.